Ocean Life Institute

 - Unlikely to be readily or immediately funded by external sources;

-- An important new area of inquiry at WHOI.
+- Launches an important new area of inquiry at WHOI;

-- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to the specific OI Director, their MS#, and the specific name of the OI.
+- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to Dr. Simon Thorrold, MS#50, OLI.

 - Agency information to be inserted is as follows: